Stuart Sutcliffe: The Beatles and Hamburg

 In July 1961, Sutcliffe decided to leave the group to continue painting.
 After being awarded a postgraduate scholarship, he enrolled at Hochschule für bildende Künste Hamburg, where he studied under the tutelage of Eduardo Paolozzi.
-He briefly lent McCartney his bass until the latter could earn enough to buy a specially made smaller left-handed Höfner 500/1 bass of his own in June 1961.
-However, Sutcliffe specifically asked McCartney (who is left-handed) not to change the strings around or restring the instrument, so McCartney had to play the bass as it was.
+He briefly lent McCartney his bass until the latter could earn enough to buy a specially-made smaller left-handed Höfner 500/1 bass of his own in June 1961.
+However, Sutcliffe specifically asked McCartney (who is left-handed) not to change the strings around or restring the instrument, so McCartney was forced to play it upside down.

 In 1967, a photo of Sutcliffe was included on the cover of Sgt.
 Pepper's Lonely Hearts Club Band (extreme left, in front of fellow artist Aubrey Beardsley).

 Astrid Kirchherr

 Sutcliffe met Astrid Kirchherr in the Kaiserkeller, where she had gone to watch the Beatles perform.
 She had been brought up by her widowed mother, Nielsa Kirchherr, on Eimsbütteler Strasse, in a wealthy part of the Hamburg suburb of Altona.
 After a photo session with the Beatles, Kirchherr invited them to her mother's house for tea.
 She showed them her bedroom, which she had decorated in black including the furniture, with silver foil on the walls and a large tree branch hanging from the ceiling.
 Sutcliffe was smitten and began dating Kirchherr shortly afterwards.

 He wrote to friends that he was infatuated with her, and asked her German friends which colours, films, books and painters she liked.
 Best commented that the beginning of their relationship was "like one of those fairy stories".
 Kirchherr and Sutcliffe got engaged in November 1960 and exchanged rings, as is the German custom.
 Sutcliffe later wrote his parents that he was engaged to Kirchherr.
 They were shocked because they thought he would give up his career as an artist, although he told Kirchherr he would like to be an art teacher in London or Germany.
 After moving into the Kirchherr family's house, Sutcliffe used to borrow Astrid's clothes.
 He wore her leather trousers and jackets, oversized shirts and long scarves, and collarless jackets.
 He borrowed a corduroy suit with no lapels to wear on stage, which prompted Lennon to sarcastically ask if his mother had lent him the suit.